An Extended Closure Relation by LightGBM for Neutrino Radiation Transport in Core-collapse Supernovae: Results

 Although MAE is useful to see the overall convergence of the model to the target, what is more important is to what extent the individual components of the Eddington tensor are reproduced at different points in space.
-We hence compare next the radial profiles of the components of the Eddington tensors along the radial line at $\theta=\pi / 2$ in figures \ref{fig:plot_300_250_11}--\ref{fig:plot_300_100_33}.
+We hence compare next the radial profiles of the components of the Eddington tensors along the radial line at $\theta=\pi / 2$ in figures \ref{fig:plot_11}--\ref{fig:plot_33}.
 The results are not much different for other angles.
+At the bottom of each plot, we show the absolute error, i.e., the magnitude of deviation from the result of the Boltzmann simulation.

 We can confirm again that the LightGBM closure outperforms the M1 closure in general.
 Of particular note is that our LightGBM model can reproduce the values of the 11-component of the Eddington tensor smaller than 1/3 and the 22- and 33-components greater than 1/3 at rather small radii.
 Those values are obtained when the opacity decreases rapidly with the radius in the vicinity of the neutrinosphere; then the neutrino distribution is almost isotropic in the outward hemisphere whereas it is heavily depleted in the opposite hemisphere \citep[see the discussion in][]{harada2022deep}.
-By its construction the M1 closure cannot treat such angular distributions properly.
-It is noted that our LightGBM fairs even better than the TBNN model in \cite{harada2022deep}.
+By its construction, the M1 closure cannot treat such angular distributions properly.
+It is noted that our LightGBM fares even better than the TBNN model in \cite{harada2022deep}.

-It is also worth mentioning that the LightGBM model can handle the shock wave with reasonable accuracies.
-The shock wave is located at $170\,{\rm km}$, $140\,{\rm km}$, $130\,{\rm km}$, $120\,{\rm km}$, and $110\,{\rm km}$ at $100\,{\rm ms}$, $150\,{\rm ms}$, $200\,{\rm ms}$, $250\,{\rm ms}$, and $300\,{\rm ms}$ post bounce, respectively.
+It is also worth mentioning that the LightGBM model can handle the shock wave with reasonable accuracy.
+The shock wave is located at $170\,{\rm km}$, $140\,{\rm km}$, $130\,{\rm km}$, $120\,{\rm km}$, and $110\,{\rm km}$ at $100\,{\rm ms}$, $150\,{\rm ms}$, $200\,{\rm ms}$, $250\,{\rm ms}$, and $300\,{\rm ms}$ post-bounce, respectively.
 The Eddington tensor is discontinuous at the shock wave.
 The jump gets larger as the energy increases.
-The radial profiles of the Eddington tensor for the energy of $54\,{\rm MeV}$ presented in figures \ref{fig:plot_300_250_11}--\ref{fig:plot_300_100_33} demonstrate indeed that the predictions of the LightGBM model are closer to the results of the Boltzmann simulations than the M1-closure relation in general.
+The radial profiles of the Eddington tensor for the energy of $54\,{\rm MeV}$ presented in Figures \ref{fig:plot_11}--\ref{fig:plot_33} demonstrate indeed that the predictions of the LightGBM model are closer to the results of the Boltzmann simulations than the M1 closure relation in general.